dewalor/wailee/priv/posts/2024/12-17-visiting-friends-and-family-on-the-other-side-of-the-puddle.md

 <br>
 This visit was restorative, with much love, generosity and creativity from family, friends, and community.
 <br>
-[Edited Jan 6 to add the list of recorders and Jen's name.]
+[Edited Jan 6 to add the list of recorders and Jen's name, and again Jan 19 to add the program.]